Vrushabh-Pol/Vrushabh-Pol/README.md

  <br>

 Hi, I'm [Vrushabh Pol](http://vrushabh-pol), I am a multifaceted professional with expertise in various fields.
-As a <a colour ="red">data scientist</a>, I have a deep understanding of statistical analysis and machine learning techniques.
+As a <span style="color: red;">data scientist</span>, I have a deep understanding of statistical analysis and machine learning techniques.
 I excel at extracting meaningful insights from complex datasets and leveraging them to drive data-driven decision-making.
 Additionally, my skills as a data analyst allow me to analyze and interpret data, uncovering patterns and trends that can enhance business strategies and optimize processes.

 In the realm of web development and software development, I possess a strong command of programming languages and frameworks.
 I can create dynamic and interactive websites, ensuring a seamless user experience.
 My expertise extends to developing robust software applications, employing agile methodologies and incorporating cutting-edge technologies to deliver efficient and scalable solutions.